Accenture/mercury-composable/guides/APPENDIX-III.md

      }
 }
 ```

-You can also use the new PostOffice's request API running in Java 21 virtual thread that follows the
-"async/await" pattern.
-Therefore, the "while" loop above has no harm.

 By default, a user function is executed in a virtual thread which effectively is an "async" function and
 the PostOffice "request" API operates in the non-blocking "await" mode.